hyperledger/fabric-ca/docs/source/users-guide.rst

       revoke      Revoke an identity

     Flags:
       --caname string                Name of CA
-      -c, --config string                Configuration file (default "$HOME/.fabric-ca-client/fabric-ca-client-config.yaml") --csr.hosts stringSlice        A list of space-separated host names in a certificate signing request --csr.serialnumber string      The serial number in a certificate signing request -d, --debug                        Enable debug level logging
+  -c, --config string                Configuration file (default "/Users/saadkarim/.fabric-ca-client/fabric-ca-client-config.yaml")
+      --csr.hosts stringSlice        A list of comma-separated host names in a certificate signing request --csr.serialnumber string      The serial number in a certificate signing request, which becomes part of the DN (Distinquished Name)
+  -d, --debug                        Enable debug level logging
       --enrollment.label string      Label to use in HSM operations --enrollment.profile string    Name of the signing profile to use in issuing the certificate --id.affiliation string        The identity's affiliation
-          --id.attrs stringSlice         A space-separated list of attributes of the form <name>=<value> (e.g. foo=foo1 bar=bar1)
+      --id.attrs stringSlice         A list of comma-separated attributes of the form <name>=<value> (e.g. foo=foo1,bar=bar1)
-          --id.maxenrollments int        The maximum number of times the secret can be reused to enroll --id.name string               Unique name of the identity --id.secret string             The enrollment secret for the identity being registered --id.type string               Type of identity being registered (e.g. 'peer, app, user') -M, --mspdir string                Membership Service Provider directory (default "msp") -m, --myhost string                Hostname to include in the certificate signing request during enrollment (default "$HOSTNAME")
+      --id.maxenrollments int        The maximum number of times the secret can be reused to enroll.
+      --id.name string               Unique name of the identity --id.secret string             The enrollment secret for the identity being registered --id.type string               Type of identity being registered (e.g. 'peer, app, user') -M, --mspdir string                Membership Service Provider directory (default "msp") -m, --myhost string                Hostname to include in the certificate signing request during enrollment (default "saads-mbp.raleigh.ibm.com")
+  -a, --revoke.aki string            AKI (Authority Key Identifier) of the certificate to be revoked -e, --revoke.name string           Identity whose certificates should be revoked -r, --revoke.reason string         Reason for revocation -s, --revoke.serial string         Serial number of the certificate to be revoked
-          --tls.certfiles stringSlice    PEM-encoded list of trusted certificate files --tls.client.certfile string   PEM-encoded certificate file when mutual authenticate is enabled --tls.client.keyfile string    PEM-encoded key file when mutual authentication is enabled -u, --url string                   URL of the Fabric CA server (default "http://localhost:7054")
+      --tls.certfiles stringSlice    A list of comma-separated PEM-encoded trusted certificate files (e.g. root1.pem,root2.pem)
+      --tls.client.certfile string   PEM-encoded certificate file when mutual authenticate is enabled --tls.client.keyfile string    PEM-encoded key file when mutual authentication is enabled -u, --url string                   URL of fabric-ca-server (default "http://localhost:7054")

     Use "fabric-ca-client [command] --help" for more information about a command.

-Note that command line options that are string slices (lists) can be specified either by specifying the option with space-separated list elements or by specifying the option multiple times, each with a string value that make up the list.
-For example, to specify ``host1`` and ``host2`` for `csr.hosts` option, you can either pass `--csr.hosts "host1 host2"` or `--csr.hosts host1 --csr.hosts host2`
+Note that command line options that are string slices (lists) can be specified either by specifying the option with comma-separated list elements or by specifying the option multiple times, each with a string value that make up the list.
+For example, to specify ``host1`` and ``host2`` for `csr.hosts` option, you can either pass `--csr.hosts 'host1,host2'` when using this format make sure there is no space before or after comma or `--csr.hosts host1 --csr.hosts host2`

 `Back to Top`_